Daniel-KM/Omeka-S-module-Contribute/README.md

 Usage
 -----

-To be contributed or completed, a resource must have a template and be allowed in the main settings.
+To be contributed or completed, a resource must have a template and be allowed.

+There are two ways to allow users to contribute: globally or by template.

+- global mode:
+  When the mode is global, the options in main settings will be checked for all templates.
+Use this mode when there is only one template used for contribution or when contributors can contribute via all templates.
+- by template mode:
+  When the mode is by template, the options should be set in each template.
+It allows, for example, to limit contribution to one or some templates to some users, for example a template "Thesis" for student authenticated by some sso rules or for some mails, and a template "Master" for other students.
+So use this mode when rights are complex or for a better ux for users and to skip the first step where the user choose the templates.

+If you choose the global mode, the following options should be set in main settings.
+If you choose the mode by template, they should be filled in each templates used for contribution.

-- Configure the main settings, in particular the contribution mode.
+- Configure the main settings, in particular the contribution modes.
 - Configure the resource templates to select the properties to be edited or filled.
 Note: If a property has no value, it can't be edited, even if the property is marked editable.
 To allow to add a value, choose "fillable".
 To